An Auckland building project on land being sold by Auckland Council will give a $500 million boost to the wider economy, says the developer.

 In September when the four-building project on land between Mayoral Dr, Greys Ave and Aotea Square was originally announced, developer John Love of Love & Co put the value at $200m to $300m.

-"Those numbers were our actual spend at that time," Love said this week.
 "But then we went away and talked to some people about the flow-on value into the economy and jobs in hospitality, apartments," he said.

 "The early estimates is that the project could add up to $500 million into the economy.
 When you spend a dollar, it has a flow-on effect.
 The $500 million is the estimate of the overall economic benefit of the project."